VividCortex/ewma/README.md

 The implementations all conform to the MovingAverage interface, and the constructor returns that type.

+Current implementations assume an implicit time interval of 1.0 between every sample added.
+That is, the passage of time is treated as though it's the same as the arrival of samples.
+If you need time-based decay when samples are not arriving precisely at set intervals, then this package will not support your needs at present.

 #### SimpleEWMA

 A SimpleEWMA is designed for low CPU and memory consumption.
 It **will** have different behavior than the VariableEWMA